mde/ejs/docs/4-models.md

 Both the base model 'constructors,' and model instances are EventEmitters.
 The emit events during the create/update/remove lifecycle of model instances.
-In all cases, the plain-named event is fired after the event in question, the 'before'-prefixed event, of course happens before.
+In all cases, the plain-named event is fired after the event in question, and the 'before'-prefixed event, of course happens before.

 The 'constructor' for a model emits the following events: